-Examples of an emergency include:

-- chest pain or other heart attack signs,

-- poisoning,

-- loss of consciousness,

-- convulsions or seizures,

-- broken back or neck,

-- heavy bleeding,

-- sudden weakness on one side,

-- severe pain,

-- breathing problems,

-- drug overdose,

-- severe allergic reaction,

-- severe burns, and

-- broken bones.

-Examples of non-emergencies are:

-- colds,

-- flu,

-- earaches,

-- sore throats, and

-- using the emergency room for your convenience or during normal physician office hours for medical conditions that can be treated in a physician's office.
+Examples of an emergency include chest pain or other heart attack signs, poisoning, loss of consciousness, convulsions or seizures, broken back or neck.
+Examples also include heavy bleeding, sudden weakness on one side, severe pain, breathing problems, drug overdose, severe allergic reaction, severe burns, and broken bones.
+Examples of non-emergencies are colds, flu, earaches, sore throats, and using the emergency room for your convenience or during normal physician office hours for medical conditions that can be treated in a physician's office.